mthulin/ivo.table/README.md

 ```

 ## Examples
 This package is used to quickly create pretty frequency tables and contingency tables/cross-tables.
 The main function is `ivo_table`.
-In addition, it is also possible to create masked tables using `ivo_table_masked`.
+In addition, it is also possible to create masked tables, where cells with low counts are censored, using `ivo_table_masked`.

 Below, we give some examples of how to create and format tables.
 First, we generate some example data.